sdodson99/show-n-tell/README.md

 ```
 npm run build
 ```
-4. Specify your desired domain in the "deploy" script in "package.json".
+4. Specify your desired domain in the "deploy" script of "package.json".
 ```json
 {
     "scripts": {